 1. Authorized User Tradelines.

 One of the most powerful ways to establish (and improve) credit is through authorized user tradelines.
 An authorized user tradeline is an account you’re “authorized” to use, such as a credit card.
-When you are so authorized, the history of that account is reported to your credit report.
-It’s like back-dating your credit report.
+When you are an authorized user, the history of that account is reported to your credit report.
+Essentially, it’s like back-dating your credit report.

 How is this possible?